Blok M Bus Terminal: Architecture and facilities

 Blok M terminal is a three-storey terminal, where the first floor is the ground floor used as the platform of the terminal.
 The platform level is only accessible from the second floor.
 The second and third floors are built underground.
 The second floor is used as a shopping arcade known as Blok M Hub (formerly Blok M Mall or Mal Blok M).
 The third floor is used as the parking area, as well as a marketplace of used cars and other automobile needs.

 1st floor, platform level

-Blok M terminal has six lines, with lines 1-5 used for Transjakarta services.
-For Transjakarta, the first line is used for BRT services, the second and third platforms are used for non-BRT services, while the fourth platform is used for Mikrotrans and Royaltrans services.
-Line 5 is used for one feeder route to Ancol, as well as cross-border (Transjabodetabek) feeder routes to Bogor, Alam Sutera (South Tangerang) and Pantai Indah Kapuk 2 (Tangerang Regency), alongside Perum DAMRI, Mayasari Bakti, and Sinar Jaya buses.
-Line 6 is used for DAMRI shuttle buses to the Soekarno–Hatta International Airport.
+Blok M terminal has six lines, with all lines serving Transjakarta routes.
+For Transjakarta, the first line is exclusively used for BRT services (namely Corridor 1); the second and third lines are used for inner city non-BRT routes; the fourth line is used for one feeder route to Ancol, as well as cross-border (Transjabodetabek) feeder routes to Bogor, Alam Sutera (South Tangerang) and Pantai Indah Kapuk 2 (Tangerang Regency); the fifth line is used for Mikrotrans service (namely route JAK-31, Blok M–Andara) alongside Perum DAMRI, Mayasari Bakti and Sinar Jaya buses; the sixth line is used for both Transjakarta feeder and DAMRI shuttle buses to the Soekarno–Hatta International Airport, as well as the Royaltrans premium feeder service to Cibubur and Summarecon Bekasi.